StoneShorts/mulan-plugins-original/README.md

 ---

 Leagues: Illumine's agility plugin extra: added collecting coins if you have the fragment golden brick road.
+- Added a toggle to turn on picking up coins.

 ---
 Crystal Key Enhancer